top of page

 Do all stylists need a vent brush?

-Not all, but blowout-heavy stylists usually do.
-A vent brush is most useful when airflow and earlier-stage drying support are part of the repeated service.
+Not all stylists need one, but blowout-heavy stylists usually do.
+A vent or airflow-support brush is useful when the service regularly requires early drying, airflow movement, and directional preparation.

 Should a colorist own the same brush kit as a blowout specialist?